edvisor-io/sequelize-modeler/README.md

    Target model association: *hasMany* or *hasOne*

  - **belongsToMany**: There are 2 foreign keys on a [junction table](https://en.wikipedia.org/wiki/Associative_entity) and those keys are also constrained by a composite unique index (a primary index is always also a unique index).
 The junction table gets a *belongsTo* association to both, the source and the target model.
+See below on how junction tables are detected.

    Target model association: *belongsToMany*